dcodeIO/long.js/README.md

 Why?
 ----
 As of the [ECMAScript specification](http://ecma262-5.com/ELS5_HTML.htm#Section_8.5), number types have a maximum value of 2^53.
 Beyond that, behaviour might be unexpected.
-Furthermore, bitwise operations are always performed on 32bit numbers.
+Furthermore, bitwise operations can only be performed on 32bit numbers.
 However, in some use cases it is required to be able to perform reliable mathematical and/or bitwise operations on the full 64bits.
 This is where Long.js comes into play.

-Long.js is based on the [goog.math.Long class](http://closure-library.googlecode.com/svn/docs/closure_goog_math_long.js.html)
-from the Closure Library.
-It uses two 32bit integers internally and provides methods for comparison, common tests, math and bitwise operations on the full 64bits.
-Additionally, some use cases also require to work with 64bit unsigned values, so Long.js has been extended with unsigned support while maintaining compatibility to the Closure Library implementation.

 Features
 --------